Answered By: Jennifer Harris Last Updated: Feb 21, 2019 Views: 249

 In most cases students, faculty, and staff receive a fine because a material they've checked out from the library is lost, damaged, or was returned overdue.

-When a book is more than three weeks overdue it is considered lost and a non-refundable processing fee of $15 is charged in addition to a replacement charge of at least $50.
-Amazon Kindles have a loan period of seven days and have an overdue fine of $1.00 per day.
+When a book is more than three weeks overdue it is considered lost and a non-refundable processing fee of $15 is charged in addition to a replacement charge of at least $100.

-Reserve material loan periods are set by the faculty member at one of the following: two hours, overnight, three days or one week.
-Late reserve are billed at a rate of $1 an hour/$10 a day.
+Reserve material checkout periods are set by the faculty member who placed the item on reserve.
+Checkout periods range from two hours to one week.
+Late reserves are billed at a rate of $1 an hour and $10 per day.
 Additional fees and/or replacement costs may also apply.
-Calculators and Video games are billed as reserve items.
+Calculators and videos are billed as reserve items.

 Late laptop computers and related items are billed at $2 an hour/$20 a day late fine in addition to replacement or repair fees.
 Replacement fee for a laptop will be at least $3000.

 Click here to see Shapiro Library's full Overdue Materials/Fines Policy.

 Frequently Asked Questions (FAQs) are a self-serve option for users to search and find answers to their questions.

 Use the search box above to type your question to search for an answer or browse existing FAQs by group, topic, etc.